 Fluoride and sealant treatments for children

 Additional services like extractions, fillings, and crowns may not be covered fully but depending on your plan and your insurance carrier, you can get an affordable price on those necessary services.
-Emergency dental services are also usually covered with no deductible or waiting period when you sign up for a dental insurance plan so you’ll have the confidence of knowing you are protected by dental insurance.

 Affordable dental insurance plans

 When you’re comparing the coverage options of various insurance plans make sure that you look at whether or not preventative care is covered when you’re considering a particular plan.
-Preventative care typically will not count against your maximum benefit so you can get the preventative care and service you need usually at an affordable cost.

 A smart thing to do when you’re choosing a dental insurance plan is to think about the amount of dental care that you’re going to need in the next year before you buy a plan.
 If you have pretty good dental health finding a plan with a lower maximum and lower premium costs that help cover the cost of preventative treatments might be a good fit.
 But if you know that you need several crowns, a root canal, or other serious dental work you would be better off choosing a plan with the highest possible maximum benefit.

 If you’re worried about paying a high monthly premium cost preventative care plans are the lowest cost options Guardian Direct offers that can allow you to get necessary care at an affordable rate.
-However, if you know that you’re going to need one or more major dental procedure like a root canal, oral surgery, or dentures purchasing a plan that goes beyond preventive services like the Gold plan will give you the most coverage for your dental care.
+However, if you know that you’re going to need one or more major dental procedures like a root canal, oral surgery, or dentures purchasing a plan that goes beyond preventive services like the Achiever plan will give you the most coverage for your dental care.

 Before you schedule a major procedure it’s smart to check your coverage, your co-pay, and other details of your insurance plan so that you know what portion of the cost you will be responsible for paying.

 Unlike medical insurance typically there is no set enrollment period for dental insurance.
 You can enroll in a dental insurance plan at any time during the year with guaranteed acceptance.
 If you want to get dental work done immediately after enrollment check to make sure there is no waiting period for treatment before you sign up.
-Comprehensive dental insurance plans are designed to cover a variety of dental procedures that range from basic to major so you should schedule a consultation with a dentist so that you will know what procedures you need to have done when you are choosing a dental insurance plan.

 Links to external sites are provided for your convenience in locating related information and services.
 Guardian, its subsidiaries, agents and employees expressly disclaim any responsibility for and do not maintain, control, recommend, or endorse third-party sites, organizations, products, or services and make no representation as to the completeness, suitability, or quality thereof.